Identifying and managing emerging and future risks is critical to ensuring business continuity and achieving our goals.

 Specifically, climate and environmental risks include the following elements:

-ESG risks are monitored and assessed by the organisational units of the Risk Department, as part of second-level control activities.
+ESG risks are monitored and assessed by a dedicated unit within the Risk Department, as part of second-level control activities.

-ESG risks are managed in the context of reputational risks, compliance risks and money laundering and terrorist financing risks.
-More specifically, the Group’s methods of assessing the reputational risk of operations, also comprise the use of risk assessment indicators related to ethics and integrity, and to social and environmental requirements.
+ESG-related risks are also managed in the areas of reputational risk, non-compliance risk and the risks of money laundering and terrorist financing.
+In fact the Group's methodology for the assessment of the reputational risk of transactions includes the use of indicators to evaluate risks related to ethics and integrity, as well as social and environmental concerns.

-We are aware of how fundamental the issue of climate change is and we look carefully at emerging climate risks, both in terms of possible economic and financial impacts and in terms of potential reputational risks.
-For this reason, the CDP Group has decided to report, on a voluntary basis, on information relating to climate change, based on the areas set out by Task Force on Climate-related Financial Disclosures (TCFD) - the international body responsible for monitoring and promoting the stability of financial markets.
+Fully aware of the importance of climate change, we closely monitor emerging climate-related risks, both in terms of potential economic and financial impacts and reputational risks.
+For this reason, CDP Group has voluntarily disclosed climate-related information based on the pillars defined by the Task Force on Climate-related Financial Disclosures (TCFD), the international body tasked with monitoring and promoting financial market stability.